 1. Programme for Change proposals will be considered at the next GMCA meeting on 27th September.
-The papers can be read here
+Read the papers.

-2. The Programme for Change consultation report can be read here
+2. Read the Programme for Change consultation report.

-3. The initial Programme for Change Outline Business Case (OBC) can be read here.
+3. Read the initial Programme for Change Outline Business Case (OBC).
 Initial proposals included:

 - Integration with place-based teams in every locality, targeting resources and meeting needs of communities

 - Maximising fire cover across Greater Manchester within available resources

 - Re-investing in local stations and improved facilities

 4. A key part of the OBC work has been the Fire Cover Review, which has seen a range of options analysed to optimise fire cover in Greater Manchester.
 Initial proposals were: